Electric scooters and your health [5 risks + solutions]

 Conclusion

-To keep your body warm and your kidneys safe, consider getting a kidney belt or a motorcycle armor (check out the guide on scooter accessories to find some good options).
+To keep your body warm and your kidneys safe, consider getting a kidney belt or motorcycle armor (check out the guide on scooter accessories to find some good options).

 Want to get FREE SCOOTER tips, exclusive discounts and promotions, and unseen scooter hacks?
 Join the Scooter Secrets club.